kiriaze/styleguide/README.md

 **Boom goes the dynamite.**

 ### ToDo's
+- Rather than manually including/requiring js/scss within ./src/assets, have them auto compile/concat from within their respective modules directories and injected into ./dist, either into 1 file or separate files?
-Consider https://github.com/assemble/assemble or replacing jade with handlebars, swig or something similar.
+- Consider https://github.com/assemble/assemble or replacing jade with handlebars, swig or something similar.
+- Possibility to save to json from front end on contenteditable elements - if logged in?, e.g. the Typography section.
+- Subsections - utilizing simpleAnchors.js
+- Different stylguide themes/layouts
+- Ability for modules to be used as pages

-This styleguide works as a standalone but can possibly be included within your project and separated by example below.

-gulpfile.js in your main project:
+- Still working on having the ablitity to be included within your project and separated with the gulpfile.js in your main project: require('./gulp');

-	require('./gulp');
 	require('./styleguide/gulp');